 The Counseling Department places a high priority on communication between students, counselors and parents.
 In addition to the normal processes of communication (in-person, email, phone), students and parents are provided with access to a web-based software program designed to assist with college and career planning.
-The program, called Naviance Family Connection, provides families with access to college admissions information, scholarship opportunities, college visit information and direct email to the student's counselor.
-Students are provided with the tools to build and maintain a résumé, explore interests and personality types, research colleges and find statistical matches to colleges and universities.
+The program, called Naviance Family Connection, provides families with access to college admissions information, scholarship opportunities, college with the tools to build and maintain a résumé, explore interests and personality types, research colleges and find statistical matches to colleges and universities.